Last updated: December 19, 2022

 - Due to its programmed behavior (intended or otherwise), the application fetches the contents of the URL.
 To do this, it will first perform a DNS lookup on the random subdomain, and then perform an HTTP request.

-The DNS lookup and the HTTP request are received by the Collaborator server.
+- The DNS lookup and the HTTP request are received by the Collaborator server.
 Both interactions contain the random data that Burp placed into the Collaborator subdomain.

-Burp polls the Collaborator server and asks: "Did you receive any interactions for my payload?", and the Collaborator returns the interaction details.
+- Burp polls the Collaborator server and asks: "Did you receive any interactions for my payload?", and the Collaborator returns the interaction details.

-Burp reports the external service interaction to the Burp user, including the full interaction messages that were captured by the Collaborator server.
+- Burp reports the external service interaction to the Burp user, including the full interaction messages that were captured by the Collaborator server.

 Detecting out-of-band resource load

 Out-of-band resource load happens when an application can be induced to load content from an arbitrary external source, and include it in its own response.
-Burp Suite can detect this issue by inducing the Collaborator server to return specific data in its responses to the external interactions, and analysing the application's in-band response for that same data:
+Burp Suite can detect this issue by inducing the Collaborator server to return specific data in its responses to the external interactions, and analyzing the application's in-band response for that same data: